Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

-When I lived in Harrison, Arkansas, I had three apple trees in my back yard and had no idea how to make them produce apples that were actually edible.
-But, having moved a few thousand miles up to Washington state, I have learned that, if there's one thing they know how to do in Washington, it's grow delicious apples!
+At one time we had three apple trees in our backyard but had no idea how to make them produce apples that were actually edible.
+Later, after moving to Washington state, we learned that if there's one thing they know how to do in Washington, it's grow delicious apples!

 Tips & Warnings